nod-ai/ADA/redfish-exporter/docs/metrics.md

   - `SourceIP`: IP address of the Redfish server that sent the event
   - `EventType`: Type of the Redfish event

-## Exporter Metrics

-[Placeholder: Describe internal metrics of the exporter, such as uptime, goroutines, memory usage, etc.]

 ## Accessing Metrics

 Metrics are exposed on the `/metrics` endpoint.
 By default, this is available at `http://localhost:2112/metrics`.